popgengui/easypopr/README.md

      configure_multiple_easypop_runs( <l.settings>, <s.starting.config.file>, <s.filebase>,  [b.run = FALSE] )

-For example, you have a configuration file already created, "my.cfg",  (using for example, the function setup_easypop), and you make a list like this:
+For example, you have a configuration file already created, "my.cfg",  (using for example, the function setup_easypop), and, matching exactly the parameter names of interest in your cfg file, you make a list like this:

      l.settings = list( "number_populations" = c( 5, 10, 15 ), "mutation_rate" = c( 0.001, 0.005 ) )